 - Children from Armed Forces families: £300 per year

-In addition, every spring we receive a further funding to support students who did not reach the required standard in Key Stage 2 Reading and Maths SATS tests when they were in Year 6.
+In addition, until 2020 every spring we received a further funding to support pupils who did not reach the required standard in Key Stage 2 Reading and Maths SATS tests when they were in Year 6.
 This was known as the Year 7 Catch-Up Grant.
 The future of this grant is undecided, however it will not affect our work with these pupils.